 If your application is approved, you will receive your first payment in February.

 Buyout Rates for State Employees -Effective July 1, 2017

 Buyout Rates for State Retirees -Effective July 1, 2017

 Buyout Rates for GIC Retired Municipal Teachers -Effective July 1, 2017

-Buy Out Form - Complete and return the buyout form to the GIC no later than May 3, 2017.
+Buy Out Form (available during buyout open enrollment) - Complete and return the buyout form to the GIC no later than November 3, 2017.